-If you are a veteran or currently in the guard or reserve, the On-The-Job Training (OJT) Program offers you an alternative way to use your VA (GI Bill) education and training benefits.
-The following is a summary of these GI Bill alternatives.
+If you are a veteran or currently in the guard or reserve, the On-The-Job Training (OJT) or Apprenticeship Program offers you an alternative way to use your GI Bill benefits.

 To qualify, your job must meet the following criteria:

 - You must be supervised at least 50% of the time.

 - Job training must lead to an entry-level position.
 (Management training programs do not qualify.)

 - You must be a full-time paid employee — not on commission.

 - Your training must be documented and reported.